 Our Hearts in Action summer camps are thoughtfully planned to provide a fun and meaningful experience for children, youth, and young adults with special needs.

-We recently created this video for the Virtual Autism Expo 2020, hosted by CBG Autism Support Association.
+We created this video for the Virtual Autism Expo 2020, hosted by CBG Autism Support Association.
 While we serve individuals with all types of special needs (not just autism), this is a great introduction to our services and our organization.

 WHY RESPITE CARE